-The house was still spring break bad so I chose having a clean house.
+The house was still spring break bad so I chose to have a clean house.

 The centerpiece was a plate holder that I topped with natural Easter grass, blown out eggs nestled in vintage jello molds, daffodils and a favorite duck I bought years ago in Germany.

-The scale of the items were whimsically mixed but somehow it all works.
+The scale of all the items was whimsically mixed but somehow it all works.

 The back of the centerpiece was also decorated with various finds.
 “Frohe Ostern” means “Happy Easter” in German.